Moaz20190549/Docker/README.md

 - then i copied the script of the python
 - and make entrypoint python
 - and make cmd for the script so we can overrider it with another scripts

+* when i run the container i used this command: docker run -v $(pwd):/files exam